Laxen/object_identification_localization/docs/installation.md

 # Linux Installation
-This project requires PCL [LINK NEEDED], librealsense [LINK NEEDED], Java JDK, MATLAB Compiler Runtime.
+This project requires [PCL](https://github.com/PointCloudLibrary/pcl), [librealsense](https://github.com/IntelRealSense/librealsense), Java JDK, MATLAB Compiler Runtime.
 These will be installed in this guide.

+## Dependencies

 **Make sure you have the dependencies listed below before starting the installation process.**